evenlee/aurelia-identityserver-aspnetcore/README.md

   cd src/WebApi
   dnu restore
+### how to run?
+The root of the solution contains a .cmd file which will start all projects.
+We use dnx-watch, so file changes will result in an immediate recompilation of the sources.
 ### components overview
 #### IdSvrHost
 An asp.net core project containing Thinktecture's IdentityServer version 4.
 We use simple in memory Clients (for AureliaAspNetApp and AureliaWebsite) , Scopes and Users.